-Social Security Disability Lawyers: Riverside and San Bernardino & Orange County
+Social Security Disability Lawyers: Riverside and North San Diego & Orange Counties

 Hydrocephalus is an accumulation of increased fluid (“cerebrospinal fluid” or “CSF”) within the cavities (“ventricles”) of the brain.
 The term comes from the Greek words “hydro” (water) and “cephalus” (head), or “water on the brain.”
 The fluid that accumulates is cerebrospinal fluid, which nourishes the brain with proteins and nutrients as it circulates throughout the brain and spinal cord.

 Hydrocephalus may cause increased pressure inside the brain, which can result in neurological damage.
 Symptoms include headaches, visual problems, cognitive impairment, incoordination, and incontinence

 Hydrocephalus is most common in children and older adults, but it can occur in a wide range of people, from infants and older children to young, middle-aged and older adults.
 The Hydrocephalus Association estimates that >700,000 Americans have hydrocephalus.
 [Ref: https://www.hydroassoc.org/hydrocephalus/]

 Types of Hydrocephalus

 When hydrocephalus occurs in children, it typically presents as “congenital hydrocephalus,” which is present at birth as a result of genetic or fetal developmental problems.
 When hydrocephalus occurs in adults, it is referred to as “acquired hydrocephalus,” which may be the result of various types of injury or disease.